qxf77/reverseTREVORproxy/README.md

 options:
   -h, --help     show this help message and exit
-  -v, --verbose  Be verbose
+  -v, --verbose  be verbose
-  --api API      Port that will be used by the API server (default: 31331) --base BASE    Base listening port to use for SOCKS proxies (default: 31332)
+  --api API      port that will be used by the API server (default: 31331) --base BASE    base listening port to use for SOCKS proxies (default: 31332)
 ~~~

 ## Original by [@thetechr0mancer](https://twitter.com/thetechr0mancer)